mohamadelz/whisper-live-transcriber/README.md

 # Whisper Transcriber

 A lightweight open-source app to transcribe audio using OpenAI's Whisper model.
-This Python prototype listens for a global hotkey, records audio for a fixed duration, transcribes it, and automatically pastes the transcription into your active text field.
+This Python application listens for a customizable hotkey, records audio while the key is held down, transcribes it using Whisper, and automatically pastes the transcription into your active text field.

 ## Features

-- **Global Hotkey:** Press `Ctrl+Shift+R` to start recording.
+- **Customizable Hotkey:** Choose from predefined hotkeys or set your own custom key.
+- **Press-and-Hold Recording:** Simply hold down your selected hotkey to record, and release to stop recording.
+- **Model Selection:** Choose from any of Whisper's available models (tiny, base, small, medium, large).
+- **Persistent Settings:** Your chosen model and hotkey are remembered between sessions.
 - **Recording Indicator:** A small popup window notifies you when recording is active.
-- **Audio Capture:** Records a 5-second audio clip (configurable) using your microphone.
-- **Whisper Transcription:** Utilizes the Whisper model to convert speech to text.
-- **Auto Paste:** The transcription is copied to the clipboard and automatically pasted.
+- **Auto Paste:** The transcription is copied to the clipboard and automatically pasted into the active application.
+- **Clipboard Fallback:** If automatic pasting fails, the text remains in your clipboard for manual pasting.

 ## Prerequisites